mcollovati/krail/docs/devguide-options-hierarchies.md

 An option is uniquely identified by an `OptionKey`, which is described in more detail below.
 The process of retrieving a value for that key is:

 - Call one of the `Option.getXxxx` methods
-- `OptionBase` checks user permissions and calls `OptionCache.getValue()` (Note: `OptionBase` is abstract - a consumer project needs to implement a sub-class to implement permissions - see `uk.q3c.krail.core.option.DefaultOption` as an example)
+- `OptionBase` checks user permissions using `OptionPermissionVerifier` and calls `OptionCache.getValue()` - a consumer project needs to implement and bind an implementation of `OptionPermissionVerifier`.
+See `KrailOptionPermissionVerifier` in krail.core for an example.
+There is a `DefaultOptionPermissionVerifier` provided, but that just gives everyone permission!
 - If the key is not present in the cache, `OptionCacheLoader` is invoked by the cache (actually a Guava Cache) using `OptionDao`
 - `OptonDao` does some checking on hierarchy levels then passes the read operation itself to `OptionDaoDelegate`
 - `OptionDaoDelegate` and the `OptionStore` it uses, are storage specific implementations